docpad-archive/documentation/Roadmap.md

 		- Learning Centre (tutorials, videos, etc)

-## Version 2
+## Version 3

-Version 2 focuses on ease of use.
-This is done with the addition of front-end administration, and the introduction of a web interface for installing and configuring your docpad instance.
+Version 3 focuses on ease of use.
+This is done by introducing a web interface for administration of your docpad instance, and providing a more modular API.
+It also focuses on stability by introducing unit tests.

-### v2.5
+### v3.2

 - Web GUI
 	- QuickStart
 		4. Importing content from an existing source (e.g. wordpress, tumblr, jekyll, etc)

-### v2.4
+### v3.1

 - Web GUI
 	- Connect